 Our international pilot education consists of many hours of high quality classroom instruction in ATPL (A), the highest certification for commercial pilots.
 All subjects are equally important.

 This subject takes you through what you need to know to get from A to B. Did you know that the shortest route from Oslo to Tokyo is across the North Pole?
-The magnetic field of the world is actually changing over time?
+And that the magnetic field of the world is actually changing over time?

 How can you know the distance to the airport?
 You will learn the details of the GPS system amongst other onboard, and ground based systems used for navigation.